 We are doing everything possible to support our clients during this time.
 If you are concerned about repayments on any lending you have with us, please do get in touch with your designated banker.

 We understand some of our clients, particularly business owners, may be facing cash flow issues arising from disrupted supply chains, delayed invoice payments, and revenue-generating business/orders declining.
-Our bankers are ready to support you should you face disruption, so please contact your banker if you have any concerns, we are here to help you in this difficult time.
+Our bankers are ready to support you should you face disruption, so please contact your banker if you have any concerns as we are here to help you in this difficult time.

-As ever difficult times can present opportunities for fraudsters.
+As ever, difficult times can present opportunities for fraudsters.
 Please be aware there are criminals posing as HMRC officials offering tax refunds linked to the coronavirus pandemic.